oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Debugging.md

 *\[topmenu\[Data\]\]-&gt;Display Arguments* and
 *\[topmenu\[Data\]\]-&gt;Display Local Variables*.

-**Modules** are somewhat tricky to step through, as its harder to set breakpoints before the dynamic modules are loaded.
+**Modules** are sometimes tricky to step through, as it can be harder to set breakpoints before the dynamic modules are loaded.
+If the normal way of setting breakpoints does not succeed the following might help.
 One way is to set a endless loop, e.g. “while(1) dummy=dummy+1;”, at the desired point in the modules sources and recompile and install. *make install\_bin* is a abbreviation.
 The program should run into the set loop if calling the according function in that module.
 Its then easy to stop that loop and move the execution pointer outside the loop to start stepping through the code.

 ### References